 Independent Diplomat offers internships, lasting 4-6 months, to exceptional applicants seeking a rewarding, hands-on experience in all aspects of an NGO dealing with international relations.
 Independent Diplomat recruits year-round for internships.
 Please check our employment page for instructions on how to apply.

 Please note that our internships are unpaid, although Independent Diplomat will pay reasonable travel expenses for successful candidates.

-Karoliina Raudsepp - New York, 2012
+Ryan Allman - New York, 2013

-Melanie Woodward - Brussels, 2013
+Lara Sievers - Brussels, 2013

 Lara joined ID after completing her Master’s Degree in International Peace and Security at King’s College London, where she focused on diplomacy, the Middle East and the interplay of international law and international politics on contemporary security issues.
 She completed her undergraduate degree with a First Class Honours in European Studies at The Hague University and obtained a double degree, also in European Studies, from Sheffield Hallam University in the United Kingdom.
 Both prior to and after completing her undergraduate degree, Lara took classes in Political Science and Middle Eastern Studies at Lund University in Sweden.
 She previously interned at the German Embassy in Prague and the German-Belgian-Luxembourg Chamber of Commerce in Brussels.
 Lara is fluent in German, Swedish and English, has a good knowledge of Dutch and French and fair knowledge of Spanish.
 She is a citizen of Germany and Sweden.